 All regular taxpayers who are registered under GST must file GSTR-3B.

 GSTR-4 / CMP-08

-GSTR-4 is the return for taxpayers who have chosen for the composition scheme .
+GSTR-4 is the return for taxpayers who have chosen the composition scheme.
 CMP-08 is the return that substituted the GSTR-4.
 The Composition Scheme is a scheme where taxpayers with turnover up to Rs.1.5 crores can participate in and pay the taxes mostly on reported turnover at a set rate.

 The return to CMP-08 is to be submitted quarterly.

-GSTR-5 is the return to be filed foreign taxpayers who have been registered under GST and operate a business in India.
-The return provides descriptions of all the outbound supplies made, obtained inbound supplies, credit / debit notes, tax liability and taxes paid.
+GSTR-5 is the return to be filed by foreign taxpayers who have been registered under GST and operate a business in India.
+The return provides descriptions of all the outbound supplies made, obtained inbound supplies, credit/debit notes, tax liability, and taxes paid.

-This return has to filed on monthly bases
+This return has to file on monthly bases

-GSTR-6 is a monthly return which an Input Service Distributor (ISD) will file.
+GSTR-6 is a monthly return that an Input Service Distributor (ISD) will file.
 This will provide descriptions of the input tax credit that the ISD has obtained and distributed.

 These will also provide descriptions of all documentation released for input credit distribution and way of distribution.